GameCraftGuild/Unity-Package-Template/README.md

 # Unity UPM Package Template

 #### Adaption/Fork Note:
 This template is an adaptation of [Stan's Assets](https://github.com/StansAssets)' Unity Package Sample.
-It has been heavily rearranged to suit our needs at GameCraft Guild.
+It has been rearranged to suit our needs at GameCraft Guild.
 Stan and the other contributors did an amazing job outlining and describing how to get started making a custom Unity Package!
-So the original readme information he wrote has been kept with edits and additions to describe this new adaption of his package template.
+So the original readme information written has mainly been kept with edits and additions that describe this new adaption.

 ## Introduction
 The purpose of this template is to give you a head start when creating a new package for Unity.
 You'll find the repository structure description below as well as why it was built this way.